jellydn/grout/README.md

 Grout has been tested on the following devices running muOS 2508.4 Loose Goose.

+- Anbernic Devices
     - RG35XXSP
     - RG34XX
+    - RG40XXV

+- TrimUI Devices
+    - Brick
-- TrimUI Smart Pro
+    - Smart Pro

 Please help by verifying if it works on other devices!